 A risk management process is available in the Incident Response Pocket Guide (IRPG).
-See (https://www.nwcg.gov/publications/461) - for QR code see 4.3 on page 163.
+See https://ffsl.link/nwcg-irpg - for QR code see 4.1 on page 175.
 The five-step process provides firefighters and fire managers a simple, universal, and consistent way to practice risk management by:

-- establishing situation awareness, - identifying hazards and assessing the risk, - mitigating, controlling or eliminating hazards, - making go/no-go decisions based on acceptability of remaining risk, and - evaluating effectiveness of hazard controls and continuously re-evaluating the situation.
+- Establishing Situation Awareness and identifying hazards - Assessing the hazards and risks. - Mitigating, controlling or eliminating hazards. - Making go/no-go decisions based on acceptability of remaining risk. - Evaluating effectiveness of hazard controls and continuously re-evaluating the situation.
 Firefighters shall have the right to a safe fire assignment or they can turn down an assignment.
 Refer to IRPG Grey Section.